-The animated movie "All-Star Superman" will air in the U.S. on HBO Family on Tuesday, October 14 at 8.30pm.
+The animated movie "All-Star Superman" will air in the U.S. on HBO on Monday, January 12 at 6.30am.

-Episodes of the 1950s "Adventures of Superman" TV series air on MeTV in the U.S. on Saturdays.
-This week's episodes are: "The Stolen Costume" at 6.00pm and "Mystery in Wax" at 6.30pm.
+Episodes of the 1950s "Adventures of Superman" TV series air on MeTV in the U.S. This week's episodes are:

 NetFlix.com also has a number of Superman and Justice League TV shows and movies available to watch online.

 In Australia, the animated movie "All-Star Superman" airs on GO! on Friday, January 16 at 6.00pm.

 In Australia, the animated movie "LEGO Justice League: Batman Be-Leaguered" airs on Cartoon Network on Saturday, January 17 at 10.00am; and again on Sunday, January 18 at 1.35pm.

 In Australia, the animated movie "LEGO Batman: The Movie" airs on Cartoon Network on Saturday, January 17 at 2.30pm; and again on Sunday, January 18 at 10.00am.

 In Australia, episodes of the "Young Justice" animated series air every day of the week on Cartoon Network.
 This week's episodes are:

 Monday, January 12 - "Bloodlines" at 11.25pm